 Instructions

-- Combine all ingredients in a small saucepan.
-Place over medium heat until boiling.
-Reduce to Low and simmer for 5 minutes, stirring often.1 cup ketchup, 1 tbsp water, 1 tsp brown sugar, 1/4 tsp onion powder, 1/4 tsp garlic powder, 1 tsp Tabasco sauce, 1 tsp Worcestershire sauce, salt and pepper
+- Combine the ingredients.
+Add the ketchup, water, brown sugar, Worcestershire sauce, Tabasco sauce, onion powder, garlic powder, salt and pepper to a small saucepan.
+Stir until well combined.1 cup ketchup, 1 tbsp water, 1 tsp brown sugar, 1/4 tsp onion powder, 1/4 tsp garlic powder, 1 tsp Tabasco sauce, 1 tsp Worcestershire sauce, salt and black pepper

 Notes